- Who We Are

-Five churches were selected in August 2017 for a pilot cohort (read the coverage in the Wall Street Journal).
-We are thrilled to share that upon receiving intensive technical assistance from LISC NYC, the following churches have finalized their Request for Proposals and are currently seeking developer partners.
+Five churches were selected in August 2017 for a pilot cohort (read the coverage in the Wall Street Journal) and received intensive technical assistance from LISC NYC, which included pro-bono architectural, legal, and financial technical assistance.

 Thanks to our Partners!